josephthomas08/PyBer_Analysis./README.md

 # PyBer_Analysis.
-analyze all the Ride share Data for PyBer positioning
+analyze all the Rideshare Data for PyBer positioning

 # Overview of the analysis: Explain the purpose of the new analysis.

-The project for me as Data analyst of new ride share company is to analyze 5 month of ride share data of Company Pyber which is valued at $ 2.3 Billion.
-The project reqirement is provide CEO V-Issualize with a compelling visualization presentation with Data Dashboards for :
+As a Data analyst of a new rideshare company, the project analyzes five months of rideshare data of Company Pyber, which is valued at $ 2.3 Billion.
+The project requirement is to provide CEO V-Issualize with a compelling visualization presentation with Data Dashboards for :

 1. A ride-sharing summary DataFrame by city type
 2. A multiple-line chart of total fares for each city type

-The project becomes more challenging as we all know that CEO has been herself a seasoned Data Analyist.
+The project becomes more challenging as we all know that CEO has been herself a seasoned Data Analyst.
-Omar is my Manager and has been a grea support .
+Omar is my Manager and has been a great support.